tinfoilsh/verifier/README.md

     return fmt.Errorf("attestation verification failed: %w", err) }
 ```

-See [Secure HTTP Client](#secure-http-client) for examples of how to use the secure client.

 > **Remark:** The certificate fingerprint binds the HTTPS connection to the attested enclave, preventing MITM attacks.
 This binding ensures you're only connecting to an endpoint whose TLS key material was generated within the verified enclave.
 An attacker cannot intercept and proxy the connection since they cannot access the private key material.